Inna-B10/ViewVerse/README.md

     - [x] implement theater mode
     - [x] style @media: when side bar is open/collapsed in theater mode
     - [ ] [FIXME] not valid video duration on first loading
+    - [ ] [FIXME] btn pause does not changes to play at the end of video
 - [ ] ?component SidebarSubscriptions is needed?
 - [ ] UI block's heading/loader
   - [x] heading